Transdimensional Transformation based Markov Chain Monte Carlo: Simulation studies with mixtures of gamma distributions with unknown number of components

 \subsection{{\bf Label switching}}

 A brief account of the so-called ``label-switching problem" associated with identifiability of mixtures is provided in Section S-6 of the supplement.
 In this article our goal is to demonstrate TTMCMC with inference regarding posterior distributions of densities.
-Since inference on densities is not affected by label switching, we do not concern ourselves with the problem of label switching.
-Moreover, we argue in Secton S-6 that identifiability in the mixture context is not generally desirable.
+Since inference on densities is not affected by label switching, the problem of label switching is not of much importance in our context.
+Moreover, we argue in Section S-6 that identifiability in the mixture context is not generally desirable.
+However, since \ctn{Wiper01} enforced the restriction $\mu_1<\cdots<\mu_k$ in an attempt to mitigate identifiability problems, for fair comparison we also impose the same restriction.